TharinduDilshan/InterviewQuestions/README.md

 ## Rules for making changes to this repository

-Choose any Company's Coding question + Solution in any programming language you would like to contribute to , find its respective folder and add the code to it.
+Choose any interview Coding question + Solution in any programming language you would like to contribute to , find its respective folder and add the code to it.
 If the folder is not present , then create the folder with the name of the Company.

 ## Resources
 1. Markdown : Markdown is a lightweight markup language like HTML, with plain text formatting syntax.